JonathanDuarteGH/ProjectModule7/README.md

 # AllUnityModules

-- This repo is used to store all Unity modules throughout my learning experience beginning with Module 7 and their associated assignments
+- This repo is used to store a specific category throughout my learning experience in Unity within a particular branch beginning with Assignment 7.1.

 - Please navigate to any module that pertains to your interest.